 2. Corelli’s Mandolin by Louis de Bernières, 1994

-Corelli’s Mandolin is set in the early days of the second world war, before Benito Mussolini invaded Greece.
-Dr Iannis practices medicine on the island of Cephalonia, accompanied by his daughter, Pelagia, to whom he imparts much of his healing art.
+One of the books that I have been carrying around in my suitcase during my first wandering years in Crete, a long time ago.
+Corelli’s Mandolin is set in the early days of the second world war before Benito Mussolini invaded Greece.
+Dr Iannis practises medicine on the island of Cephalonia, accompanied by his daughter, Pelagia, to whom he imparts much of his healing art.
 Even when the Italians do invade, life isn’t so bad—at first anyway.
 The officer in command of the Italian garrison is the cultured Captain Antonio Corelli, who responds to a Nazi greeting of “Heil Hitler” with his own “Heil Puccini”, and whose most precious possession is his mandolin.
 I read the book when I first came out and re-read it often.
 I find Corelli’s Mandolin romantic, passionate, sad, and that perfect novel that keeps you longing for the landscapes and scents of Greece.

 3. The island, by Victoria Hislop, 2009